Cost Efficiency

 # Viewing Workload Costs

-On the Efficiency > Workloads page, you can see a list of all the workloads in your cluster.
-By default, they'll be sorted by their Average Total Cost.
+On the Efficiency > Costs page, you can see a list of all the workloads in your cluster by filtering by cluster and selecting workloads as an aggregator.
+To see additional information on a workload, such as kind or namespace, select those as aggregators also or select Top Workloads from the quickview dropdown menu.
+By default, they'll be sorted by their Billed Cost.
 Costs are computed using actual workload usage or configured memory and CPU settings.

-• If you have the prometheus-metrics or goldilocks report installed, Fairwinds Insights will use the maximum of requests and actual usage (max(requests, usage)) in order to compute the Average Total Cost of this workload
+• If you have the prometheus-metrics or goldilocks report installed, Fairwinds Insights will use the maximum of requests and actual usage (max(requests, usage)) in order to compute the Billed Cost of this workload

 • If neither report is installed, Fairwinds Insights will use the average of requests and limits.
 (This can be less precise since some workloads may not have requests and limits configured, or the spread between requests and limits can be large.)

-In the next column you'll see Total Costs with Recommendations, followed by Cost Difference with Recommendations.
+In the next column you'll see Recommended Cost, followed by Cost Difference.
 If you're not seeing values in these fields, make sure the prometheus-metrics or goldilocks report is installed and operating properly.

 When goldilocks or prometheus-metrics is installed, Insights will analyze actual resource usage for your workloads and make recommendations for how much memory and CPU you should be setting for your requests and limits.
 While it may recommend moving resources up or down, we typically find that teams have set resources too high since workloads with resources that are too low will experience noticeable performance issues.

-If you notice a workload with substantial savings available, click into it to see what Insights recommends setting your resource requests and limits to:
+If you notice a workload with substantial savings available, click into it to see what Insights recommends for you to set your resource requests and limits.

 Note that these recommendations should be sanity checked by the user.
 If your application experiences periodic bursts in traffic, you may want to keep your limits relatively high.
 For mission critical applications, it's wise to make any reduction in resources gradually, monitoring your application for any degradation in performance along the way.